szabogabor91/gimlet-website/src/concepts/components.md

 It involves many decisions - big and small, that add up to a lot of work as you go.

 Gimlet is a modular take on GitOps that brings an opinionated layer on top of the common GitOps tools.
-It eliminates much of the decisions you have to make and gets you an application operations platform on top of Kubernetes.
+It eliminates much of the decisions you have to make and gets you a developer platform on top of Kubernetes.

 Gimlet CLI, GimletD and Gimlet Dash addresses the application configuration problem space.
 They were made to help developers wanting to deploy their own applications.